FirstKlaas/NEO6502-OS/README.md

 ### Firmware Converter
 The kernel will be flashed as the "initial memory state" to the rp2040.
 Therefore the prg files have to be converted to c code.
 The little python tool takes all the prg files in the folder and created a single c file with a loader function.

-> [!WARNING]
-> This code is heavily under development and will change permanently.
-Most of the time, the code will not work.
-I commit quite often, as I work on different
-> computers.
-SO USE IT AT YOUR OWN RISK.